 After harvesting the buds, they need to be trimmed and dried, which can take about a week depending on humidity levels and the time of year.
-It’s important to let the cannabis plants have enough time to cure (dry) as this influences taste, potency and aroma.
+Curing cannabis is important to ensure the cannabis is safe and pleasant to consume and at the highest potency.
 To do this, make sure the stem of the bud has enough moisture and flexibility it can bend, but the leaves should be bone dry.

 Once you can guarantee your buds are properly cured and dry — they can be packaged and are ready to enjoy!